AmonMunyai/my-buddy/README.md

 ## Documentation

-Start reading at the [GitHub wiki](https://github.com/AmonMunyai/my-buddy/wiki).
 If you're having trouble, examples of how to use myBuddy for common scenarios can be found in the examples folder.

 |landingPage|
 |---|